Image

 NPEF's Katie Cour interviews Instruction Partners CEO Emily Freitag

-Here’s what our inaugural cohort had to say about participating in Teacherpreneur:
+Here’s what past cohort members have to say about participating in Teacherpreneur:

 "The opportunity to become a Teacherpreneur with NPEF shifted my perspective to view how I might package my ideas and get them into the hands of people who want to know more.
 This training expanded my knowledge in ways that I did not know existed."